 }

-Disp Driver Parameters Introduction
+disp.h

 The disp.h header file is used to define the sync signal pins and timing parameters for the LCD panel.
 These parameters need to be configured according to the actual pin configuration of the board, such as:

 CONFIG_LCD_PANEL_USE_DE_ONLY: When undefined, the system will enable the output of VSYNC_ACT, HSYNC_ACT, and DEACT signals to the screen.
 If defined, only the DEACT signal will be output.